-Loss All at-the-meter values are then loss adjusted to the generation level based upon Adjustment to At-The-Meter Values loss factors listed in the Company Tariffs.
-A check is performed to ensure that the Values sum of all loss adjusted SDI tags compares closely to the AEP Ohio system load at the NSPL peak hour providing evidence that the tags in total reasonably represent the system total load.
+All at-the-meter values are then loss adjusted to the generation level based upon loss factors listed in the Company Tariffs.
+A check is performed to ensure that the sum of all loss adjusted SDI tags compares closely to the AEP Ohio system load at the NSPL peak hour providing evidence that the tags in total reasonably represent the system total load.